QueraTeam/django-nextjs/README.md

 ### `nextjs_server_url`

-The URL of Next.js server (started by `npm run dev` or `npm run start`)
+The URL of the Next.js server (started by `npm run dev` or `npm run start`)

 ### `ensure_csrf_token`

 If the user does not have a CSRF token, ensure that one is generated and included in the initial request to the Next.js server by calling Django's `django.middleware.csrf.get_token`.
 If `django.middleware.csrf.CsrfViewMiddleware` is installed, the initial response will include a `Set-Cookie` header to persist the CSRF token value on the client.
 This behavior is enabled by default.

-**When you need `ensure_csrf_token`?**
+> [!TIP]
+> **The use case for this option**
+>

-You may need to issue GraphQL POST requests to fetch data in Next.js `getServerSideProps`.
+> You may need to issue GraphQL POST requests to fetch data in Next.js `getServerSideProps`.
 If this is the user's first request, there will be no CSRF cookie, causing the request to fail since GraphQL uses POST even for data fetching.
-In this case this option solves the issue, and as long as `getServerSideProps` functions are side-effect free (i.e., they don't use HTTP unsafe methods or GraphQL mutations), it should be fine from a security perspective.
+> In this case, this option solves the issue,
+> and as long as `getServerSideProps` functions are side-effect free (i.e., they don't use HTTP unsafe methods or GraphQL mutations), it should be fine from a security perspective.
 Read more [here](https://docs.djangoproject.com/en/3.2/ref/csrf/#is-posting-an-arbitrary-csrf-token-pair-cookie-and-post-data-a-vulnerability).

 ### `dev_proxy_paths`

 A list of paths that should be proxied to the Next.js server in development mode.

-This is useful if you want to use a custom path instead of `/next` inside the `public` directory of Next.js.
+This option is useful if you want to use a custom path instead of `/next` inside the Next.js `public` directory.
-For example, if you want to use `/static-next` instead of `/next`, you can set `proxy_paths` to `["/_next", "/__next", "/static-next"]` and place your static files in `public/static-next` directory of Next.js.
+For example, if you want to use `/static-next` instead of `/next`, you can set `proxy_paths` to `["/_next", "/__next", "/static-next"]` and place your static files in the `public/static-next` directory.
 You should also update the production reverse proxy configuration accordingly.

 ## Contributing